How to Recognize a Housing Bubble

 People expect less price growth; transactions are declining, and a lot of unsold inventory is starting to accumulate on the market, as the previous short-term buyers can't sell.

 It is then the bubble bursts, pricing starts to tumble, and the market goes into a recessionary period.
+You can see how this works in the chart below:

 In order to understand what is going on with recent house price increases, we need to know what prior buyers believed when they bought their houses.